 - Red wine

 Shake the whiskey, lemon juice and powdered sugar together with ice.
-Strain the mixture into a whiskey sour or.
-Float the red wine on top.
+Strain the mixture into a whiskey sour or highball glass.
+Top it the rest of the way with red wine.
 Garnish with a slice of lemon and a cherry, and serve.